Restoration Pathway

 • You are seeking crisis intervention, therapy, or legal guidance rather than formation

-This pathway is designed for those who are willing to engage honestly and patiently, allowing restoration to unfold through intentional formation over time.
+This pathway is designed for those who are willing to engage honestly and patiently—allowing restoration to unfold through intentional formation over time.

-This process requires intention, honesty, and consistency.
 Participants are invited to engage fully—showing up weekly, completing restorative work between sessions, and remaining open to reflection, accountability, and growth.

 Perfection is not expected.